Real-Time ECG QRS Detection

-The ECG signals used in the development and testing of the biomedical signal processing algorithms are mainly from three sources: 1) Biomedical databases (e.g.,) or other pre-recorded ECG data; 2) ECG simulator; 3) Real-time ECG data acquisition.
+The ECG signals used in the development and testing of the biomedical signal processing algorithms are mainly from three sources: 1) Biomedical databases (for example, MIT-BIH Arrhythmia Database) or other prerecorded ECG data; 2) ECG simulator; 3) Real-time ECG data acquisition.

-one set of recorded real ECG data sampled from a healthy volunteer with a mean heart rate of 82 beats per minute (bpm).
-This ECG data was pre-filtered and amplified by the analog front end before feeding it to the 12 bit ADC.
+One set of recorded real ECG data sampled from a healthy volunteer with a mean heart rate of 82 beats per minute (bpm).
+This ECG data was prefiltered and amplified by the analog front-end application before being fed to the 12-bit ADC.

-four sets of synthesized ECG signals with different mean heart rates ranging from 45 bpm to 220 bpm. is used to generate synthetic ECG signals in MATLAB.
+Four sets of synthesized ECG signals with different mean heart rates ranging from 45 bpm to 220 bpm.
+This example uses ECGSYN to generate synthetic ECG signals in MATLAB using the folllowing characteristics:

-A real-time QRS detection algorithm, which references [1, lab one], and , is developed in Simulink with the assumption that the sampling frequency of the input ECG signal is always 200 Hz (or 200 samples/s).
-However, the recorded real ECG data may have different sampling frequencies ranging from 200 Hz to 1000 Hz, e.g., 360 Hz in this example.
-To bridge the different sampling frequencies, a sample rate converter block is used to convert the sample rate to 200 Hz.
-A buffer block is inserted to ensure the length of the input ECG signal is a multiple of the calculated decimation factor of the sample-rate converter block.
+This example uses a real-time QRS detection algorithm, which references [1, lab one], and , developed in Simulink with the assumption that the sampling frequency of the input ECG signal is always 200 Hz (or 200 samples/s).
+However, the recorded real ECG data can have different sampling frequencies ranging from 200 Hz to 1000 Hz, for example, 360 Hz as in this example.
+To bridge the different sampling frequencies, the model in this example uses a sample-rate converter block to convert the sample rate to 200 Hz.
+It also uses a buffer block to ensure that the length of the input ECG signal is a multiple of the decimation factor calculated by the sample-rate converter block.

 The ECG signal is filtered to generate a windowed estimate of the energy in the QRS frequency band.
 The filtering operation has these steps:

-1. FIR Bandpass filter with a pass band from 5 to 26 Hz
+1. Design an FIR Bandpass filter with a passband from 5 to 26 Hz.

-2. Taking the derivative of the bandpass filtered signal
+2. Calculate the derivative of the bandpass filtered signal.

-3. Taking the absolute value of the signal
+3. Calculate the absolute value of the signal.

-4. Averaging the absolute value over an 80 ms window
+4. Average the absolute value over an 80-ms window.

-The QRS detection block detects peaks of the filtered ECG signal in real-time.
-The detection threshold is automatically adjusted based on the mean estimate of the average QRS peak and the average noise peak.
-The detected peak is classified as a QRS complex or as noise, depending on whether it is above the threshold.
+The QRS detection block detects peaks of the filtered ECG signal in real time.
+It automatically adjusts the detection threshold based on the mean estimate of the average QRS peak and the average noise peak.
+The block then classifies the detected peak as a QRS complex or as noise, depending on whether the peak value is above the threshold.

 The following QRS detection rules reference the PIC-based QRS detector implemented in .

 Rule 2.
-If a peak occurs, check to see whether the raw signal contains both positive and negative slopes.
-If true, report a peak being found.
-Otherwise, the peak represents a baseline shift.
+If a peak occurs, check whether the raw signal contains both positive and negative slopes.
+If true, report a peak, otherwise, the peak represents a baseline shift.

 Rule 3.
 If the peak is larger than the detection threshold, classify it as a QRS complex.
 Otherwise classify it as noise.

 Rule 4.
-If no QRS has been detected within 1.5 R-to-R intervals, but there is a peak that was larger than half the detection threshold, and that peak followed the preceding detection by at least 360ms, classify that peak as a QRS complex.
+If no QRS was detected within 1.5 R-to-R intervals, but a peak larger than half the detection threshold has been detected, and that peak followed the preceding detection by at least 360 ms, classify that peak as a QRS complex.

 2. Change your current folder in MATLAB® to a writable folder.

-3. On the model tool strip, click Run to start the simulation.
-Observe the HeartRate display and the raw and filtered ECG signal in the scope, which also illustrates the updating of peaks, threshold and estimated mean heart rate.
+3. On the model toolstrip, click Run to start the simulation.
+View the heart rate and the raw and filtered signal in the scope.
+You can also view the peak updates and the threshold and estimated mean heart rate in the scope.

-4. Open the dialog of ECG Signal Selector block.
-Select the ECG signal mean heart rate in the drop down menu.
+4. Open the dialog box of the ECG Signal Selector block.
+Select the ECG signal mean heart rate in the drop-down menu.
 Click Apply and observe the real-time detection results in the scopes and HeartRate display.